 If you have been given a rental rebate your rebated rent will be set for a fixed period of up to 26 weeks and will stay the same between assessment dates, even if your household income goes up between assessments.

-However, if the household income goes down between assessments then tenants can apply to have their rebated rent reduced.
+However, if your household income goes down between assessments, you can apply to reduce your rent payments immediately.

-Each time your rebated rent is assessed, you will receive a letter from the Director of Housing asking you to confirm your household income.
+Each time your rebated rent is assessed, you will receive a letter from Homes Victoria asking you to confirm the household income.

-It is very important for you to check this letter carefully.
-You need to make sure that all the details are up to date and correct.
-If the income details are not correct you should contact your local housing office as soon as possible to have the details corrected.
+Check this letter carefully.
+Make sure that all the details are up to date and correct.
+If the income details are not correct contact your local housing office as soon as possible to have the details corrected.

 You may be required to attend your local housing office to provide confirmation and evidence of your income for each assessment.

-It is important that you respond to any request from the Director of Housing to confirm your income details.
-If the Director of Housing does not receive confirmation of your income, you may have your rebate withdrawn, fall into rent arrears and end up being evicted.
+It is important that you respond to any request from Homes Victoria to confirm your household income details.
+If it does not receive confirmation of this income, you may have your rebate withdrawn, owe overdue rent and end up being evicted.

-If you receive income from Centrelink you can sign up for the income confirmation service.
-This means that your income information goes directly from Centrelink to the Director of Housing.
-Each time your pension or benefit changes that information is passed on to the Director of Housing to ensure that they have the correct income details when they do the rebated rent assessment.
+If you receive income from Centrelink, you can sign up for an income confirmation service.
+This means that your income information goes directly from Centrelink to Homes Victoria.
+Each time your pension or benefit changes that information is passed on to Homes Victoria to ensure that they have the correct income details for the next rebated rent assessment.